anbestCL/Project_FOFE/README.md

 ## Structure of repository

 The [source](../src) folder includes python and bash scripts designed for the different configurations.
 There is a main [tagger](../src/py-scripts/tagger.py) script which uses the [FOFE](../src/py-scripts/fofe_model.py)_ or the [Classic](../src/py-scripts/classic_model.py) depending on the model to be trained.
 [Data preparation](../src/py-scripts/prep.py) for both corpora is done in advance.
-To test different parameter configurations there is a wrapper class for the tagger module which can be used for hyper paramter optimisation in _hyperopt.py_.
+To test different parameter configurations there is a wrapper class for the tagger module which can be used for [hyper paramter optimisation](../src/py-scripts/hyperopt.py).

 ### Implementation